+Scabies is a contagious skin infestation of the scabies mite Sarcoptes scabiei variety hominis.
+It is characterised by an intensely itchy rash that is an allergic reaction to the presence of the mite in the stratum corneum (just under the skin) (Chandler and Fuller 2019).

+Key points

-The information in this guide is accurate to the best of our knowledge as of June 2023.
-Definition Scabies is a contagious skin infestation of the scabies mite Sarcoptes scabiei variety hominis.
-It is characterised by an intensely itchy rash that is an allergic reaction to presence of the mite in the stratum corneum (just under the skin) (Chandler and Fuller 2019).
-Key points - After mating, female mites burrow into the skin and lay two to three eggs every day until death (one to two months).
-Eggs take two to four days to hatch.
-Maturation and ability to reproduce occur in 10-13 days, repeating the lifecycle. - Mites survive for about three days away from a human host. - Scabies treatments do not kill scabies eggs.
+- After mating, female mites burrow into the skin and lay two to three eggs every day until death (1-2 months).
+Eggs take 2-4 days to hatch.
+Maturation and ability to reproduce occur in 10-13 days, repeating the lifecycle. - Mites survive for about 3 days away from a human host. - Scabies treatments do not kill scabies eggs.

-Why this is important Older adults are the age group most vulnerable to scabies.
-Scabies rash can take four to six weeks to develop, during which time infestation can spread by skin-to-skin contact throughout an aged residential care (ARC) setting.
+Why this is important

+Older adults are the age group most vulnerable to scabies.
+Scabies rash can take 4-6 weeks to develop, during which time infestation can spread by skin-to-skin contact throughout an aged residential care (ARC) setting.
 Some older people do not develop a classic rash, which delays diagnosis further.

-Implications for kaumātua To assess for scabies, you need to enter the kaumātua's personal space, which is considered tapu (sacred, protected).
+Implications for kaumātua

+To assess for scabies, you need to enter the personal space of the kaumātua, which is considered tapu (sacred, protected).
 To avoid causing distress and potential damage to tapu and mana (dignity, status, prestige), ask for permission to enter tapu space (Mead 2016).
 Touching the head is considered very intimate; take particular care to seek permission before doing so.

 Kaumātua may experience whakamā (shame, embarrassment) about having scabies, particularly if it is around the groin, genitalia or breasts.
 For this reason, they may be reluctant to report issues.

 Kaumātua and whānau/family may have traditional remedies to help relieve itching and skin irritation.
-For example, kawakawa balm is known for its anti-bacterial and anti-inflammatory properties.
+For example, kawakawa balm is known for its antibacterial and anti-inflammatory properties.
 This guide identifies complementary therapies (additional tools).
-Explore these on a case-by-case basis and support them where appropriate. ^{} Kaumātua are individuals and their connection with culture varies.
+Explore these on a case-by-case basis and support them where appropriate.

+^{} Kaumātua are individuals, and their connection with culture varies.
 This guide provides a starting point for a conversation about some key cultural concepts with kaumātua and their whānau/family.
 It is not an exhaustive list; nor does it apply to every person who identifies as Māori.
 It remains important to avoid assuming all concepts apply to everyone and to allow care to be person and whānau/family led.

 See the Guide for health professionals caring for kaumātua | Kupu arataki mō te manaaki kaumātua for more information.

+Assessment

-Assessment The following are the four main types of scabies (Chandler and Fuller 2019). - Classical scabies: Most common type, with about 5-15 mites.
+The following are the four main types of scabies (Chandler and Fuller 2019).

+- Classical scabies: Most common type, with about 5-15 mites.
 Intense itchy rash, usually on palms, soles, fingers and toes.
 Worse when hot (at night and after shower/bath). - Nodular scabies: Chronic infestation.
 Clusters of firm nodules under arms and genital areas may persist after successful treatment. - Crusted (hyper infestation): Thousands of mites.
 Thick skin scaling, palms, finger webs, soles of feet.
-Most contagious and causes outbreaks in ARC. - Complicated: scabies with secondary skin infection.
+Most contagious and causes outbreaks in ARC. - Complicated: Scabies with secondary skin infection.

+Diagnosis

-Diagnosis Recommendation: If in any doubt about the diagnosis, refer to dermatologist for a review.
+Recommendation: If in any doubt about the diagnosis, refer to a dermatologist for a review.

 In an ARC setting, health professionals generally use clinical signs and symptoms to make a diagnosis.
 Consensus criteria for diagnosis of scabies are available (Engelman et al 2020).

 Confirmed scabies - if there is at least one of:

-- mites, eggs or faeces on light microscopy of skin samples - mites, eggs or faeces visualised on an individual, using a high-powered imaging device - mite visualised on an individual, using dermoscopy.
+- mites, eggs or faeces on light microscopy of skin samples - mites, eggs or faeces visualised on an individual, using a high-powered imaging device - mites visualised on an individual, using dermoscopy.